emcrisostomo/Time-Machine-Cleanup/README.md

   * `-x` performs a dry clean: it will print the list of operations that will be performed without actually performing any.

-This scripts *never* deletes the latest snapshot, no matter the value of the `days` option.
+This script *never* deletes the latest snapshot, no matter the value of the `days` option.

 Installation